-- Towels and larger bed linens or extra flats sheets for the Korean sized "loaner beds"-ex/use queen sized linens for a double size bed. - Enough bedding for our American sized beds and large size towels.
-Things tend to run on the small size here. - Basic household survival gear like first aid kids, flashlights, batteries, etc. in case of typhoons/storms.
+- Towels and larger bed linens or extra flats sheets for the Korean sized "loaner beds" (for example bring queen sized linens to use on a double/full size bed) as Korean sizes are just a bit different and not all sets will fit. - Enough bedding for our American sized beds and large size towels.
+Things tend to run on the small size here. - Basic household survival gear like first aid kids, flashlights, batteries, etc. in case of typhoons/storms